 Choose the Right Caulk for the Job

 The selection in the caulk aisle at home centers is mind-boggling, but actually choosing the right one is pretty simple.
 Most of the caulk on store shelves is basically one of four types: elastomeric, polyurethane, latex or silicone.
-Here's how to make the right choice:
+Here’s how to choose the right caulk: